 - Leapfrog My Own Laptop Leaptop Learning Computer Toy – Yep she often sees mom checking the laptop at night while daddy puts her to bed so it’s easy to want to be a mini me with her own laptop.
 She loves the mode which tells you want each letter is by name, the sound and an animal that starts with it.
 And who doesn’t love a rockin’ rendition of the ABCs?

-- The VTech Kidizoom Camera seen in the above photo is another meant for age 3+ but one she received on her 2 year old birthday.
-She’s been loving it since playing with it this late summer, using the two eyeholes to take photos.
-She knows how to turn it on and to take the photos but still needs help scrolling through her gallery.
+- The VTech Kidizoom Camera is meant for age 3+ but one she received on her 2 year old birthday and she loved it!
+She loves to take photos and knows how to turn it on and to take the photos.
 I go through it with her occasionally and delete any of the photos of nothing but keep the ones where there are any sort of glimpse of something.
 It’s fun to see life through her world.
 BONUS: This camera pairs well with this free elf word bubble printable!

 Skill building – Like any young age, this one is craving different ways to learn, including toys that teach skills without knowing it!

-- Previously mentioned on our Holiday Guide, Brielle has fallen in love with this Melissa & Doug Cutting Fruit Set.
+- Brielle has fallen in love with this Melissa & Doug Cutting Fruit Set.
 She likes to attach the fruit and cut them in half.
 Mom loves that she is also learning about symmetry, proportions (halves/thirds etc), and even identifying new fruits she has yet to try!

 - Most of her current shoe styles all include Velcro closures but the big girl shoes with shoelace ties are right around the corner!
 I love this ALEX Toys Little Hands One, Two Tie My Shoe as she can both practice tying her shoe laces but also the in and out lacing action that is a great fine motor skill.
 This kit comes with 4 shoes and we actually gifted both my nephew and niece each a shoe and lace this Christmas so they can also practice this milestone activity!